wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SDS_Views_1-0.md

 The SdsStreamViewMapProperty is similar an SdsStreamViewProperty but adds a mode detailing one or more actions taken on the property.

 The following table shows the SdsStreamViewMapProperty fields.
-The SdsStreamViewMap cannot be written; it can only be retrieved from SDS, so required and optional have no meaning.
+The SdsStreamViewMap cannot be written to SDS; it can only be retrieved from SDS, so required and optional have no meaning.

 | Property     | Type        | Details |